jedahan/bregalad/readme.md

     GET /participants{.csv|.json}[?start={unix timestamp}][&end={unix timestamp}]

 You can view all the participants as .json, .csv, or html (no extention).
 You can filter by start unix timestamp and/or end unix timestamp.
+The timestamp should be the same format as `date +%s`.

 #### Participant Model
   * **fist_name** participants first name